fonoster/fonoster/docs/operator/deploy-to-multipass.md

 multipass launch --name fonos --disk 10G --cpus 2 --mem 4G --cloud-init cloud-config.txt
 ```

 You might see a "timed out waiting for initialization to complete", especially in a slow Internet connection.
 Don't worry.
 The process will continue in the background.
-You can access your VM and continue following the installation process with:
+You can access your VM and continue to follow the installation process with:

 ```bash
 multipass shell fonos